games647/pwned-check/README.md

 Passwords are exported using the browser.
 This tool reads the csv then in sequential order and submits the records to a queue.
 This queue will hash the passwords in parallel based on the number of cores.
 Here an allocation is required for each record, because we use keep all data in memory.
+Currently, it uses channel communication.
+However, benchmarks seems to indicate that it's faster (likely due to chunking) to collect the passwords first sequentially and then parallelize over all data.
+Nevertheless, this part should only have a minimal effect, because the hash database is larger.
+Therefore, optimizing the comparisons are more important.

 The records are then sorted according to their hash to be used later.
 Meanwhile, the plain-text password will be dropped.